PabloXOC/42_my_piscine/README.md

    ```bash
    ./exercise_name
    ```
-\

 ## License

 This repository is intended for educational purposes and personal use.
 All code within the repository is a result of my participation in the **Piscine** at **42 Fundación Telefónica**.
 Feel free to review the code but note that it is not intended for production or commercial use.
+There are exercises with errors and bugs, this code reflects my coding knowledge at the begginging of 42.

 ---

 Thank you for exploring my Piscine projects!
-Feel free to reach out for any questions or clarifications.